kalafus/kalafus.github.io/docs/INeedMAMeetings/index.md

-# I Need a Meeting – Support
+# I Need MA Meetings – Support

-I Need a Meeting helps you find Marijuana Anonymous meetings quickly and easily.
+I Need MA Meetings helps you find Marijuana Anonymous meetings quickly and easily.
 It is a free, independent app created to support recovery.

 ## FAQ